KayyDVC/SkipList-Implementation/ReadMe.md

 - GetActivitiesFromEarlierInTheDay currentTime
 - PrintSkipList

-**All times values should be in mmddhhmm format** **The argument for "GetActivitiesForOneDay" should be passed in with the mmdd format**
+*All times values should be in mmddhhmm format.*
+*The argument for "GetActivitiesForOneDay" should be passed in with the mmdd format*
 ------------

 The FakeRandHeight.java class was created by my professor for the course and is properly credited as a block comment within the file.